 CPT, HCPCS, and ICD-10 Codes for Pneumatic Compression Devices Under NCD 225

-E0652 HCPCS Segmented, calibrated gradient pneumatic compression device Covered only when specific additional criteria are met per NCD 225; criteria not fully published in this policy summary version
+E0652 HCPCS Segmented, calibrated gradient pneumatic compression device — covered only under specific criteria per NCD 225

 Get the Full Picture